For urgent consular assistance call

 Malaria is a risk in most parts of India, including major cities.

-Dengue is widespread after monsoon season.
+Dengue is widespread, especially after the monsoon season.

 If you're pregnant: